-Arizona law and case law are clear that eviction cases (a.k.a. forcible entry and/or forcible detainer) are designed to address only the issue of possession and not property ownership.
+Arizona law is clear that eviction cases are designed to address the issue of possession and not the issue of property ownership.
 The limited scope of a forcible entry and detainer action has been strictly defined by Arizona statute.
 A.R.S. § 12-1177(A) states in relevant part:

 On the trial of an action of Forcible Entry or Forcible Detainer, the only issue shall be the right of actual possession and the merits of title shall not be inquired into.A.R.S.
 12-1177(A)

-Evidence offered to the Superior Court to show anything other than who is entitled to possess the property will be excluded from an eviction hearing.
-This means a defendant who wants to make a claim for ownership of the rental property must file a quiet title action and not raise the issue during an eviction hearing.
+Evidence offered to the Arizona Superior Court showing anything other than who is entitled to possess the property will be excluded from an eviction hearing.
+This means that a defendant-tenant who claims ownership of the rental property must file a quiet title action and not raise the issue during an eviction hearing.

-The Superior Court’s inquiry into property ownership is limited to the extent that Plaintiff holds title to the property in dispute.
-If the Plaintiff/Landlord’s name appears on the trustee’s deed then the Court should not inquire into ownership any further.
+The Arizona Superior Court’s inquiry into property ownership is limited to the extent that Plaintiff holds title to the property in dispute.
+If the Plaintiff – Arizona Landlord’s name appears on the trustee’s deed then the Court should not inquire into ownership any further.

 The issuance of the Trustee’s Deed to Plaintiff is conclusive evidence that all statutory requirements for the Trustee’s Sale were satisfied and that Plaintiff has the right to possession of the Property.